boveus/dev_ops_playground/README.md

 # README
 This is a project to test various things with Travis CI.
-I have done the following things:
+I am using this to test a few things related to Travis CI.
+I plan to continually expand this and add more tools as time goes on.

+These are my current additions:

 # Install and set up travis gem
 ```